Dave-team/Knowledge-base/Principles.md

 - Life is like a box of chocolates - you never know what you're gonna get.
 But you just make the most of it
 - See who you can become and how far you can go – become the very best version of yourself
 - We survive and conquer one day after the next and we try to make each day better than the last.
 We also never know what is going to happen and that is exciting.
 This is what makes life worth living.
+- Sometimes you feel like you need to discover your life’s purpose but all you really need is just some nuts and a cold fucking shower.
+In other words, sometimes you just shouldn’t overthink everything.
+- Learn to operate within your circle of competence.
+What is crucial is the you understand the boundaries of that circle and the size of the circle is irrelevant.
+Honestly define what you know and then stick to those areas.
+If you're outside, say 'I don't know'
+- Strong opinions, loosely held

+## Doing hard things
+- It's important to do hard things that stretch me as they are great opportunities to learn and improve.
+Seek this challenge continiously.
+Get critical feedback to improve further
+- Think about the bigger picture.
+Always believe the current strugles are small compared to where you want to go.
+- Realize that performance will be best in a confident and calm state
+- Treat hard things as learning experiences.
+Rather than approaching it with anxiety, think: let’s see what happens.
+You approached the experience in a certain way.
+Then you evaluate how it went and you can be better next time
+- Evaluate how others do it and try to emulate this
+- Prepare well in advance
+- Visualize doing it
+- Bring it back to the person you want to be and realize that is just another step to getting there.
+- Depending on the situation:
+    - Be grateful for the opportunity
+    - Realize it needs to be done and there is no other option
+- Realize that it matters now, not in the future
+- This too, shall pass.
+I had many struggles before and it all turned out fine.

+On the day of execution:
+- Stay focused on other goals before the moment
+- Realize is it okay and natural to be nervous
+- Just before presentation:
+    - Find a way to relax – e.g. listen to music beforehand
+    - Power pose in a bathroom and make yourself as big possible
+    - Heavy breathing for a short while

+10. Avoid things the best version of yourself will regret.
+19. Avoiding stupidity is easier than seeking brilliance.
+26. They reduce the trivial choices in their lives so they can focus on making their essential choices well.
+They know that they are the sum of their decisions — and they want to make the right decisions at every juncture.